 National Coming Out Week (NCOW) was introduced to Temple University in the fall of 2009 by two former Resident Directors, Nu'Rodney Prad and Andrew Dies.
 It serves as an outlet for providing notable resources to students, staff, and faculty members.
 It also further provides visibility and ally development for members of the Temple community that welcomes a safe space for members of the LGBTQ community.

-Rather than celebrating on a singular day, events and activities were created during the week prior to bringing awareness to the annual National Coming Day held on October 11th.
-Programs that are generally hosted through this committee include panel discussions (race, sexuality, religion), come out-speak out monologues, and the NCOW Fest!
+NCOW's annual host of programs is held for a 5-7 day period in October geared toward bringing awareness to National Coming Day held on October 11th.
+Rather than celebrating on a singular day, events and activities were created during the week prior to increase target awareness of National Coming Day and current societal norms and how they impact the LGBTQ community.
+Programs generally hosted through this committee include panel discussions (race, sexuality, religion), come-out-speak-out monologues, and the NCOW Festival!

 As a part of the week-long festivities, we feature a keynote speaker from the LGBTQIA+ community.

-We always end the week with a vivacious, entertaining and informed night as we introduce the current drag community.
+We always end the week with a vivacious, entertaining and informed night that combines entertainment and educational content on the history of drag, while introducing the current drag community.

 NCOW AT Temple

-The NCOW committee works to accomplish the goals of Temple’s diverse student, staff, and faculty population while creating a more integrated atmosphere for discussions pertaining to the LGBTQIA+ community.
+The NCOW committee works to accomplish the goals of Temple’s diverse student, staff, and faculty population while creating a more integrated atmosphere for discussions about the LGBTQIA+ community.